Towing with a Motorhome

 Matching a trailer to a motorhome is similar to that of car and caravan.
 You need to ensure you operate within the capability of the towing vehicle and the conditions of your driving licence.
 Details of such matching can be found on the Club’s Data Sheet 20 – Matching Car and Caravan.

-You’ll find an explanation of the various vehicle weight terms used in the text in the definitions panel on page 4.
+You’ll find an explanation of the various vehicle weight terms used in the text in the definitions panel on at the bottom of this page.
 Please note also that the legal term for a motorhome is ‘motor caravan’, though we use the more commonly used term (motorhome) here.

 Noseweight and towbars

 Noseweight is a significant factor in towing stability and the National Caravan Council recommends a noseweight of about five to seven per cent of the weight of the loaded trailer.
 So a loaded trailer weighing 1,000kg should have a noseweight of not less than 50kg.
 The noseweight of the trailer applied on to the towball must also not exceed the motorhome manufacturer’s towball limit.
 It should be noted that the use of a chassis extension on a coachbuilt motorhome may reduce the permissible noseweight originally specified by the base vehicle manufacturer.